 The Mermaid Swimming Show at the Silverton

 Located a mere five miles off the main strip, the Silverton still providers customers with one of the best and most unique freebie experiences off the beaten path.
-The main lobby of the hotel consists of a huge 117,000-gallon water tank which contains a vast number of exotic, salt-water fish and relaxing with a drink while watching the colourful creatures swim about is truly a sight to behold.
-However, the real kicker is the mermaid swimming show which is available a number of times throughout the day and with a reasonably-priced restaurant directly facing the huge tank, you can sit back and relax while enjoying your dinner.
-To top the whole experience off, Silverton contains one of the biggest and most unique Bass Pro Shops around, which is a fisherman’s dream and really puts a finishing touch on what is undoubtedly one of the most exciting and unusual experiences in and around Vegas.
+The main lobby of the hotel consists of a huge 117,000-gallon water tank which contains a vast number of exotic saltwater fish, and relaxing with a drink while watching the colourful creatures swim about is truly a sight to behold.
+However, the real kicker is the mermaid swimming show, which is available a number of times throughout the day, and with a reasonably-priced restaurant directly facing the huge tank, you can sit back and relax while enjoying your dinner.
+To top the whole experience off, Silverton contains one of the biggest and most unique Bass Pro Shops around, which is a fisherman’s dream and really puts a finishing touch on what is undoubtedly one of the most exciting and unusual experiences in and around town.

 There are plenty more hidden gems out there

-This list really is just the tip of the iceberg in terms of enjoying some of the lesser known attractions Vegas has to offer and a quick scour of the internet will prove that there’s plenty to do off the beaten path in Sin City.
-Don’t get us wrong, the strip is popular for a reason and contains some of the most thrilling and enjoyable experiences you’re ever likely to find but, at the same time, it’s nice now and again to get away from all the noise and relax.
-Just make sure you take a map or a sat nav.
+This list really is just the tip of the iceberg in terms of enjoying some of the lesser-known attractions the entertainment capital has to offer.
+A quick scour of the internet will prove that there’s plenty to do off the beaten path in Sin City.
+Don’t get us wrong, the strip is popular for a reason and contains some of the most thrilling and enjoyable experiences you’re ever likely to find, but at the same time it’s nice now and again to get away from all the noise and relax.
+Just make sure you take a map or a SatNav.

 The editorial unit